Cannabis Health & Safety

 Why shouldn’t tobacco be consumed with cannabis?

-Tobacco is harmful on its own, and the co-use of tobacco and cannabis has been associated with developing a dependence on either substance, negative mental health outcomes, engagement in other risk-taking behaviours, and increased difficulty stopping cannabis use.
-There is some evidence that suggests combining tobacco with cannabis can lead to smoking initiation as well.
-In addition, using both substances may also lead to increased health risks compared to using just one or the other, such as the impact on the respiratory system. -
+Tobacco is harmful on its own, and consuming tobacco and cannabis together has been associated with developing a dependence on either substance, negative mental health outcomes, engagement in risk-taking behaviours and increased difficulty stopping cannabis use.
+In addition, consuming both substances may also lead to increased health risks compared to consuming just one or the other, such as negative impacts on the respiratory system.

 Can I drive while or after using cannabis?